 When an organization decides it's time to get good at winning new contracts, it often focuses on developing its proposal process.
 This is a good thing.
 But it is also not enough.
 It is merely a starting point.
 Winning as an organization requires more than just a process.
-There are staff issues, leadership issues, culture, management practices, strategies, collaboration, resource allocation, and more that are also needed.
+There are staff issues, leadership issues, culture, management practices, strategies, collaboration, resource allocation, and more that are just as important to your win rate as your proposal process.

 Becoming a winning organization is critically important for achieving growth.
 And without growth, the opportunities a company can offer the staff that work for it are limited.
 Growth should be your top priority for developing a winning culture.
 But becoming a winning organization requires change, and people are not good at change.
 And the change should go to the very heart of your company's mission, because it's probably holding you back.